Serving Stockton, CA with Compassionate Bankruptcy Support Since 2010

 San Joaquin County’s median income guidelines play a direct role in qualifying for Chapter 7.
 We explain the means test in detail and help you organize the financial documents needed for court.
 Because the U.S. Bankruptcy Court for the Eastern District of California handles Lathrop cases, our team prepares your details in a way that matches local procedures and expectations.
 This preparation helps avoid delays and unexpected issues.

 Not all assets undergo liquidation.
 Certain exemptions exist to protect essentials like your primary home, vehicle, and personal property.
-We walk you through these statutes, so you retain as much property as possible and minimize unnecessary sacrifices.
+We walk you through these statutes so you retain as much property as possible and minimize unnecessary sacrifices.
 Our attorneys clarify which debts may not be discharged and provide guidance on how to address those liabilities.
 You can discuss Chapter 7 bankruptcy in Lathrop with a knowledgeable bankruptcy attorney for more information.

 What to Expect with Chapter 13 Bankruptcy

 Chapter 13 bankruptcy creates a repayment plan to address your debts over three to five years, ideal for individuals with steady income who want to keep key assets like their home.
 This approach may help you manage overdue mortgage payments or unpaid taxes.
-At the Law Office of John Kyle & Gregory Smith, we help you develop a practical plan and communicate with your creditors, easing the pressure of managing multiple debts.
+At the Law Office of John Kyle & Greg Smith, we help you develop a practical plan and communicate with your creditors, easing the pressure of managing multiple debts.

 Filing Chapter 13 in Lathrop follows the procedures set by the local bankruptcy court.
 We explain which documents to gather for the trustee, guide you on budgeting for monthly payments, and outline what milestones you can expect throughout the case.
 By staying current with San Joaquin County court preferences, we help you navigate each stage with confidence.
-Repayment plans are structured to match Lathrop’s cost-of-living and typical household budgets in the region.
+Repayment plans are structured to match Lathrop’s cost of living and typical household budgets in the region.

 Chapter 13 offers protections against foreclosure and repossession, which matter for families at risk of losing their homes or vehicles.
 In Lathrop, a close-knit community, retaining your home lets you stay connected.
 We explain debt prioritization and the "cramdown" process, where some secured loans can be adjusted if certain requirements apply.
 Our approach aims to keep your repayment plan manageable so you can rebuild financial health step by step.
 For guidance, contact a qualified bankruptcy lawyer in Lathrop at Law Office of John Kyle & Greg Smith.

-Personalized and Compassionate Bankruptcy Services
+Personalized and Compassionate Bankruptcy Services in Lathrop

 Every financial situation looks different, so we tailor our service to your needs.
 We take pride in providing compassionate and personalized legal support for Lathrop residents.
 Our attorneys listen and offer advice that reflects your specific situation.
 We work to keep the process straightforward and stress-free, supporting you from filing through discharge.

 Residents in Lathrop often have questions about required documents or local creditor meetings.
 We provide detailed checklists, timelines, and guidance to prepare you for trustee meetings at the Modesto Division of the U.S. Bankruptcy Court.
-Our service includes practical planning, so you stay prepared for every step.
+Our service includes practical planning so you stay prepared for every step.
 We clarify local procedures and set expectations based on our experience with San Joaquin County cases.

 The Bankruptcy Process: Steps for Lathrop Residents